tmendenhall/wonkyserver/prompt.md

 if the url matches then return a 500 instead of the specified resposne code

 * slow
-if the url matches then return a 405 to fast response code
+if the url matches then return a 429 Too Many Requests (rate limiting)

 * delay=amout unit
 if delay is specified then delay the response by the amount specified.